 - Use email marketing to let your members know about your events well in advance and keep them informed about what the organization is doing on their behalf.
 If you don’t tell them, no one else will.

 - Direct mail: Even though digital marketing is the new wave, sending direct mail can still be effective.
 You can send a discount coupon for members to share with prospective new members to spread the word about your membership drive.
+Another thought is to combine the coupon idea with treat — mail a branded speciality item such as a T-shirt or mug to welcome new members and encourage them to invite their friends or colleagues.
+Even if they don’t invite someone else, they will be marketing your association when they carry your mug around the office or wear their shirt.
 If you have any partners or sponsors who are already sending mail to those who are a good target audience for membership, you can also ask if you can print a small flyer or coupon to be placed in their mailer.

 Some channels will show results and returns on investment quicker, like social media marketing or search engine marketing.
 Others — like search engine optimization and email marketing — will take some time.
 They’re all worth the effort, and each plays a unique role in growing your brand.